allpassportstamps/allpassportstamps.github.io/_posts/2024-12-27-Antigua-Barbuda-365-Beaches.md

 Left without wheels, we had to pivot to taxis and tours.
 While this made our trip more expensive and less flexible, it led to some unexpected adventures.

-Our first taxi ride (operating on fixed rates when originating from the airprot) took us to our Airbnb in St. George before heading to St. John, the capital.
+Our first taxi ride (operating on fixed rates when originating from the airport) took us to our Airbnb in St. George before heading to St. John, the capital.

 ![taxi]({{site.baseurl}}/assets/img/antigua_barbuda/taxi.jpeg){:width="28%"}![bird]({{site.baseurl}}/assets/img/antigua_barbuda/bird.jpeg){:width="50%"}